Frequency-shift keying: Applications

 In 1910, Reginald Fessenden invented a two-tone method of transmitting Morse code.
 Dots and dashes were replaced with different tones of equal length.
 The intent was to minimize transmission time.

 Some early Continuous Wave (CW) transmitters employed an arc converter that could not be conveniently keyed.
 Instead of turning the arc on and off, the key slightly changed the transmitter frequency in a technique known as the compensation-wave method.
 The compensation-wave was not used at the receiver.
 Spark transmitters used for this method consumed a lot of bandwidth and caused interference, so it was discouraged by 1921.

 Most early telephone-line modems used audio frequency-shift keying (AFSK) to send and receive data at rates up to about 1200 bits per second.
 The Bell 103 and Bell 202 modems used this technique.
 Even today, North American caller ID uses 1200 baud AFSK in the form of the Bell 202 standard.
-Some early microcomputers used a specific form of AFSK modulation, the Kansas City standard, to store data on audio cassettes.
+Some early microcomputers used a specific form of AFSK modulation, the Kansas City standard, to store data on audio cassettes and other magnetic tape.
 AFSK is still widely used in amateur radio, as it allows data transmission through unmodified voiceband equipment.

-AFSK is also used in the United States' Emergency Alert System to transmit warning information.
-It is used at higher bitrates for Weathercopy used on Weatheradio by NOAA in the U.S.
+The Specific Area Message Encoding (SAME) protocol, most commonly used in The United States' Emergency Alert System, utilizes AFSK data bursts to transmit data at a rate of 520 5⁄6 bits per second.
+This allows SAME-enabled radio receivers to activate upon demodulation of the header information.

 The CHU shortwave radio station in Ottawa, Ontario, Canada broadcasts an exclusive digital time signal encoded using AFSK modulation.